aspose-zip/Aspose-Zip-Reference-Tutorials/zip/english/net/file-compression/using-parallelism-compress-files/_index.md

     });
 ```

-Congratulations!
-You’ve just performed **parallel file compression** using Aspose.Zip for .NET, efficiently **compressing multiple files** into a single archive.
+> **Pro tip:** If you are compressing very large files, consider setting `ParallelOptions.MaxDegreeOfParallelism` to a value lower than the number of logical processors.
+This helps keep your server responsive under load.

+### Common Use Cases

+- **Batch reporting:** Generate a zip bundle of daily CSV reports for downstream systems.
+- **Document archiving:** Store large collections of PDFs, images, or logs in a single archive for backup.
+- **Data export APIs:** Return a zip file containing multiple data files to a client in a single HTTP response.

 ## Common Issues & Tips

-- **Large Files:** If you encounter memory pressure, consider compressing files in chunks rather than loading the entire file into memory.
+- **Memory pressure on huge files:** Instead of loading an entire file into memory, stream the file in chunks or use the `ParallelCompressInMemory` mode selectively.
-- **Thread Safety:** The Aspose.Zip API is thread‑safe for the parallel mode; avoid modifying the same stream from multiple threads outside the library.
+- **Thread safety:** The Aspose.Zip API is thread‑safe for parallel mode, but avoid modifying the same `FileStream` from outside the library while compression is running.
-- **Performance Tuning:** Experiment with `ParallelOptions.MaxDegreeOfParallelism` if you need to limit CPU usage on shared servers.
+- **Performance tuning:** Experiment with `ParallelOptions.MaxDegreeOfParallelism` if you need to limit CPU usage on shared servers.

-## FAQ's
+## Frequently Asked Questions

-### Q1: Can I use Aspose.Zip for .NET with other .NET libraries?
+**Q: Can I use Aspose.Zip for .NET together with other compression libraries?**

-A1: Yes, Aspose.Zip for .NET is designed to seamlessly integrate with other .NET libraries.
+A: Yes, Aspose.Zip can coexist with other .NET libraries; just keep their namespaces distinct.

-### Q2: Is a temporary license available for testing purposes?
+**Q: Is a temporary license available for testing purposes?**

-A2: Yes, you can obtain a temporary license for testing from **[here](https://purchase.aspose.com/temporary-license/)**.
+A: Yes, you can obtain a temporary license for testing from **[here](https://purchase.aspose.com/temporary-license/)**.

-### Q3: Where can I find additional support or ask questions?
+**Q: Where can I ask for help if I run into problems?**

-A3: Visit the **[Aspose.Zip forum](https://forum.aspose.com/c/zip/37)** for community support and discussions.
+A: Visit the **[Aspose.Zip forum](https://forum.aspose.com/c/zip/37)** for community support and discussions.

-### Q4: Are there any examples or documentation available?
+**Q: Where can I find more code examples and detailed API docs?**

-A4: Explore the **[Aspose.Zip documentation](https://reference.aspose.com/zip/net/)** for comprehensive examples and documentation.
+A: Explore the **[Aspose.Zip documentation](https://reference.aspose.com/zip/net/)** for comprehensive examples.

-### Q5: How can I purchase Aspose.Zip for .NET?
+**Q: How do I purchase a full license for Aspose.Zip?**

-A5: You can purchase Aspose.Zip for .NET **[here](https://purchase.aspose.com/buy)**.
+A: You can purchase Aspose.Zip for .NET **[here](https://purchase.aspose.com/buy)**.

 ---

-**Last Updated:** 2025-12-10
+**Last Updated:** 2026-02-15
 **Tested With:** Aspose.Zip 24.11 for .NET
 **Author:** Aspose